SSOO-uc3m/OS-Week-11/README.md

 Which alternative to the readers and writers problem is solved by the following code?

 - Priority for Readers
-- Priority for Writers
+- Priority for Writers CORRECT

--
+When a writer wishes to access to the critical section no more readers are admitted.

 ###  Exercise 04

 Indicate what the following code does